2kyro/WebhookKiller/README.md

-# WEBHOOK KILLER BY VA4C
+# WEBHOOK KILLER BY kYro

 ## Start